maxlebedev/maleficer/README.md

         * this can get out of hand, esp if the cooldown on that spell is low
     - Some sort of Storm/Combo mechanic would be really cool
     - Should some damge be in ranges?
+        * If they are, I'm always a fan of dice pools
     - small chance of "named" scrolls with unique effects
     - goblins should actually try to be at dist 4 to player
         * when on cooldown BFS a position with dist 4, then move a step